dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 ### <mark style="background: #69E772;">Reasons for triggers:</mark>

-Triggers can be used for:
+<mark style="background: #69E772;">Triggers can be used for:</mark>
 - Logging user actions  (Who updated a staff member’s salary?
 When?)
 - Checking constraints (I don’t want to sell stock I do not have.
 I don’t want a student to register for modules if they are already registered for 60 ECTS  credits worth. )

 Other reasons: Automatically generate derived column values

 ### <mark style="background: #69E772;">Logging actions:</mark>

-These triggers apply to:
+<mark style="background: #69E772;">These triggers apply to:</mark>
 - ``INSERT``
 - ``UPDATE``
 - ``DELETE``